 706 Union Avenue, Memphis, Tennessee, at the corner of Union and Marshal.

 Sun Studio Tickets

-- Tickets cost $15 and are purchased on-site and a first-come, first-served basis.
+- Tickets cost $15 and are purchased on-site and on a first-come, first-served basis.

-- There is a $2 discount for students, military, and AAA.
+- There is a $2 discount for students, the military, and AAA.

 - Children 5-11 are free.
-However, children under the age of 5 are not permitted on the guided tour.
+However, children under five are not permitted on the guided tour.

 - Free parking is located behind the building.
 No entrance from Union – access from Monroe Avenue only.